ocaml/dune/doc/quick-start.rst

     dune init proj project_name

-This will create a directory for the project that includes the following contents:
+This create a project directory that includes the following contents:

 .. code::